vivek-ramadhar/Draw-Surface-Revolution/README.md

 # Draw-Surface-Revolution
-Create surfaces of revolution from an arbitrary "half-curve" created from a basic drawing app Run surface-rev.py to try, draw.py is just a class.
+Create surfaces of revolution from an arbitrary "half-curve" created from a basic drawing app. <br/><br/>
+Run surface-rev.py to try, draw.py is just a class.

 Examples: